jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_unix_partialsupport.md

 ## Alarms
-The following alarms are not supported when SQL Server 2017 is hosted on Linux:
+The following alarms are not supported when SQL Server 2017 and above is hosted on Linux:

 * Clusters - Failed over
 * Clusters - File Share Witness inaccessible